Skip to main content

 calibrate simulations

-2. Config file — path to the config file you created in the previous section
+2. Config file — path to your config file

-5. Parallel count — run multiple simulations simultaneously (default: 1)
+5. Parallel count — how many simulations to run simultaneously (default: 1)

 6. Output directory — where results will be saved (defaults to ./out)